TodePond/TodePondDotCom/wikiblogarden/art/in-a-video/readme.md

 We get stuck in habits.
 We get used to expressing ourselves in a certain way.

-Even if you know of a good replacement, it's hard to remember to use it.
+Even if you know about a good replacement, it's hard to remember to use it.
 In moments of strong emotion, thinking can go out the window.
 It's hard to remember to use your replacement.

 Some children wrote themselves little reminders and kept them on their desk.
 Some children asked us to remind them verbally.

 Again and again and again, I asked certain children, "Would you like to go on a short walk?" or "How about we go and visit the guinea pigs?" or "Psst.
-Here's a piece of paper you can scribble on and rip."
+Here's a piece of paper for scribbling and ripping."

 > I was a broken record<br>
 > I was a broken record<br>